morganthomas/winning-arguments/winning-arguments.md

 Given our limited access to our own minds, and our near lack of access to others' minds, it's clear why probably in most cases it's unclear to all or almost all observers of a game what all of the implicit purposes of the game are.

-Let's now switch gears and poke at one of the more dubious examples we gave of a game, to see what we can learn about games in the process.
+Let's now switch gears and poke at one of the more dubious examples I gave of a game, to see what we can learn about games in the process.

 TODO: Explain prisoner's dilemma and address whether it's a game